katriryt/ot-harjoitustyo/documentation/testing_document.md

 ![](./pictures/test_coverage.PNG)

-Certain less relevant features, such as testing for every if-else combination in the `PlayGame` class, are not covered in tests.
+Certain less relevant features, such as testing for every if-else combination in the `PlayGame` class, are not covered in the tests.

 ## System testing